Clinical Trials (PDQ®)

-- Blood tests before starting treatment and then monthly to determine the level of VEGFR, a protein involved in blood vessel formation.
+- Blood tests before starting treatment and then monthly to determine the level of vascular endothelial growth factor receptor ( VEGFR), a protein involved in blood vessel formation.

-- MRI scans once a month to evaluate blood flow.
+- Magnetic resonance imaging (MRI) scans once a month to evaluate blood flow.

 - Tumor biopsies (optional) both before and after the second and sixth treatment cycles.

 - Clinic visits every 4 weeks, including various routine and research blood tests, urine test and electrocardiogram.